 Vicunas are one of two wild species of SAC found in the Andes mountains.
 Their habitat is high plains and grasslands.
 They eat a variety of plants and grasses and usually move to higher elevations at night.

-These are herd animals who live in either family, bachelor, or solitary groups.
+These are herd animals that live in either family, bachelor, or solitary groups.
 Males lead family herds of females while young males leave to form bachelor herds until they are old enough to start families.
 Older males make up the solitary herds.

 Vicuna wool is often considered the finest in the world.
 Unlike their domesticated cousins, vicunas don’t live on farms.
 Their wool is obtained by the management of wild herds.
 Vicunas are docile enough that they can be regularly rounded up, shorn of their wool, and released back into the wild.